Updated May 23rd, 2022

 - Authorship issues - it becomes rather tricky to get permission from all partners and researchers of a large collaborative project; researchers would need to talk to many parties to obtain permission to share the data openly.
 Another roadblock is the fact that some researchers have trust in close peers, but not necessarily in the research community or society at large.

 - Data characteristics - some datasets are extensive; such is the case in astrophysics, for example.
 Providing adequate metadata so another researcher can quickly understand what they are looking at and all the right tools that allow them to access the data become difficult.
 Large datasets result in additional time to load and store data, and additional machine space is needed.

 - Fear of scrutiny - not all researchers can handle having their work scrutinized.
 This means that they would rather not publish their research than have someone look at their work in detail.
 They would prefer to publish only their final, presentable results.

 As long as these fears and limitations are properly addressed, cultural change can happen, which can lead to making openness mainstream.

-Now we want to mention how Orvium helps with openness.
+Now, you’ll see how Orvium helps with openness.
 Orvium is an Open Access platform that:

-- Helps researchers disseminate their work,
+- Helps researchers disseminate their work

-- Supports scientific collaboration and guarantees access to research,
+- Supports scientific collaboration and guarantees access to research

-- Streamlines open peer review,
+- Streamlines open peer-review

-- Collaborates with OpenAIRE and Google Scholar,
+- Collaborates with OpenAIRE and Google Scholar

-- Increases researcher visibility, and offers them a chance to expand their audience by having their papers accessible both in OpenAIRE and Orvium.
+- Increases researcher visibility and offers them a chance to expand their audience by having their papers accessible both in OpenAIRE and Orvium.